ashleychontos/pySYD/docs/cli.rst

 Help
 =======

-Running the pysyd help command for the main pipeline execution will display:
+Running the ``pySYD`` help command for the main pipeline execution will display:

 .. code-block::